 Don’t believe obedience requires a new heart?
 See what God says about it.

-Ezekiel 36:24–28 I will take you from the nations and gather you from all the countries and bring you into your own land.
-I will sprinkle clean water on you, and you shall be clean from all your uncleannesses, and from all your idols I will cleanse you.
-And I will give you a new heart, and a new spirit I will put within you.
-And I will remove the heart of stone from your flesh and give you a heart of flesh.
-And I will put my Spirit within you, and cause you to walk in my statutes and be careful to obey my rules.
-You shall dwell in the land that I gave to your fathers, and you shall be my people, and I will be your God.
+Ezekiel 36:24-28 (CSB) “‘For I will take you from the nations and gather you from all the countries, and will bring you into your own land.
+25 I will also sprinkle clean water on you, and you will be clean.
+I will cleanse you from all your impurities and all your idols.
+26 I will give you a new heart and put a new spirit within you; I will remove your heart of stone and give you a heart of flesh.
+27 I will place my Spirit within you and cause you to follow my statutes and carefully observe my ordinances.
+28 You will live in the land that I gave your ancestors; you will be my people, and I will be your God.